1923 St. Louis Cardinals season

 The 1923 St. Louis Cardinals season was the team's 42nd season in St. Louis, Missouri and its 32nd season in the National League.
-The Cardinals went 79–74 during the season and finished 5th in the National League.
+The Cardinals went 79–74 during the season and finished fifth in the National League.
+This is the first season that the Cardinals wore numbers on their uniforms but only on the left sleeve and only for home games.
+By the next season the numbers were abandoned and wouldn't return, this time permanently, until 1932.

 Regular season

 Rogers Hornsby set a major league record of 13 consecutive games with two or more base hits, accomplished July 5 through July 18, 1923.